 Polaris is recalling nearly 30,000 all-terrain, ranger, and general utility vehicles because they have defects that pose crash hazards.

 The recall involves Model Year 2019-2020 Ranger XP 1000, Model Year 2020 General XP 1000 Utility Vehicles (UTVs).
-The issue involves a software causes the throttle to fail to return to the idle position after the engine stalls and is restarted in gear without switching the key to the off position.
+The issue involves software that causes the throttle to fail to return to the idle position after the engine stalls and is restarted in gear without switching the key to the off position.
 This causes the vehicle to accelerate suddenly, posing a crash hazard.
 About 26,730 of the UTVs were sold in the United States.
 An additional 1,330 units were sold in Canada.

-This recall involves Model Year 2019 Polaris Ranger XP 1000 EPS, Ranger CREW XP 1000, and Model Year 2020 Polaris Ranger XP 1000, Ranger CREW XP 1000, General XP 1000 Deluxe and General XP 4 1000 Deluxe, sold at Polaris dealers nationwide from June 2018 through March 2020 for between $15,890 and $29,000.
+This recall involves Model Year 2019 Polaris Ranger XP 1000 EPS, Ranger CREW XP 1000, and Model Year 2020 Polaris Ranger XP 1000, Ranger CREW XP 1000, General XP 1000 Deluxe, and General XP 4 1000 Deluxe, sold at Polaris dealers nationwide from June 2018 through March 2020 for between $15,890 and $29,000.

-The vehicles were sold in gray, blue, white, red, green camo, orange, sand and maroon colors and have two or four seats.
+The vehicles were sold in gray, blue, white, red, green camo, orange, sand, and maroon colors and have two or four seats.
 “POLARIS” is stamped on the front grille and “Ranger” or “General” is printed on the sides of the rear cargo area.
 Vehicle identification numbers (VIN) included in this recall can be found stamped into the left rear vehicle frame below the cargo box.
 The following model names are included in this recall: